Avi-Rathod/helmproj/templates/sas-bases/examples/sas-prepull/README.md

 1. Copy `$deploy/sas-bases/examples/sas-prepull/add-prepull-cr-crb.yaml` to
 `$deploy/site-config/sas-prepull/add-prepull-cr-crb.yaml`.

-2. Modify add-prepull-cr-crb.yaml by replacing all instances of '{{ .values.NAMESPACE }}' with the
+2. Modify add-prepull-cr-crb.yaml by replacing all instances of '{{ .Values.NAMESPACE }}' with the
 namespace of the SAS Viya platform deployment where you want node and list access granted for the sas-prepull service account.